 Why do we need to correlate the dynamic values?

 To get the answer to this question, firstly you need to understand what exactly happens at the time of script recording, script replay and after correlating the dynamic values.

-Let’s see, how the client and server act when some dynamic values are exchanged between them?
+Let’s see, how the client and server act when some dynamic values are exchanged between them.
 This is the scenario while you record a script:

-When you replay the script without any changes then the script fails because of the dynamic value (sessionid) generated by the server does not match with the value return back by the client.
+When you replay the script without any changes then the script fails because of the dynamic value (sessionid) generated by the server does not match the value returned by the client.
 Refer to the given Figure 02, while replaying the script, the server generated the session id as 222, but vuser script sent the recorded value i.e. 111 which was captured during recording (Figure 01).
 Hence the server refused to serve the request and threw an error.

-Now, when you correlate the dynamic value (sessionid) and replay the script then the vuser script captures and saves the latest value generated by the server and sends back to the server in the next request.
-The server validates the returned value with generated value and gives the proper response.
-Hence the request is marked as passed at user end.
+Now, when you correlate the dynamic value (sessionid) and replay the script then the vuser script captures and saves the latest value generated by the server and sends it back to the server in the next request.
+The server validates the returned value with the generated value and gives the proper response.
+Hence the request is marked as passed at the user end.

 Hope you understood, why correlation is so important in VuGen scripting.

 Now, the second thing that you should know is:

 What are the common values that require correlation?

 - Bill Number